aklivity/zilla-docs/src/concepts/composite-bindings.md

 # Zilla Composite Bindings

 Composite bindings provide the ability to configure multiple bindings at once.
-A composite binding is used when multiple zilla bindings are needed to define a common interface.
+A composite binding is used when multiple Zilla bindings are needed to define a common interface.
 Composite bindings will use sensible defaults and are designed to reduce the configuration complexity.

 ## OpenAPI and AsyncAPI